 Introduction

-Indiana 4-H has is here to help you compete in the Presidential Artificial Intelligence Challenge which invites youth to explore the exciting world of AI through hands-on learning and ethical decision-making.
-Designed for students in grades K–12, this challenge helps participants understand how AI tools like chatbots, image generators, and recommendation systems work—and when it's appropriate to use them.
-Through guided activities, youth will learn to balance technology with creativity, responsibility, and critical thinking.
+Indiana 4-H is here to help you compete in the Presidential Artificial Intelligence Challenge, which invites youth to explore the exciting world of AI through hands-on learning and ethical decision-making.
+This K-12 artificial intelligence challenge helps participants understand how AI tools such as chatbots, image generators, and recommendation systems work—and when it's appropriate to use them.
+Through guided AI learning activities, young people will learn to balance technology with creativity, responsibility, and critical thinking.

 Contact Us